-- (3) Develop regional econometric models that reveal the importance of localized factors such as climate and access to commodity markets on private land-use decisions, and incorporate these results into the national model to increase the accuracy of land-use change predictions. - (3.1) Develop GIS-based, spatially explicit model to predict development patterns and land prices that would have existed when one or more land use regulation had been removed in the southern part of the Willamette Valley. - (3.2) Develop a spatially explicit model to examine the causes of sprawl and its socioeconomic consequences.
+(3) Develop regional econometric models that reveal the importance of localized factors such as climate and access to commodity markets on private land-use decisions, and incorporate these results into the national model to increase the accuracy of land-use change predictions.

+(3.1) Develop GIS-based, spatially explicit model to predict development patterns and land prices that would have existed when one or more land use regulation had been removed in the southern part of the Willamette Valley.

+(3.2) Develop a spatially explicit model to examine the causes of sprawl and its socioeconomic consequences.

-2007 Target: 0 2008 Target: 0 2009 Target: 0 2010 Target: 0 2011 Target: 0
+2. Outcome Type : Change in Condition Outcor ne Measure 2008 :0 2009 : 0 2010 : 0 2011 :0 2012 :2